risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 - Compute memory: Memory allocated for computational tasks.

-- Reserved memory: Memory reserved for system operations to ensure critical tasks always have available memory.
+- Reserved memory: Memory reserved for system usage, such as the stack and code segment of processes, allocation overhead, and network buffer.

 Below is a specific example of memory usage composition on a compute node with 8G memory: